Mcity collaborates with government at all levels in the pursuit of innovation for the public good, setting regulations and developing infrastructure.

 City of Ann Arbor

-In the past, with the implementation of the Connected Vehicle Safety Pilot Model Deployment in 2012, the streets of Ann Arbor became the world’s largest test bed for evaluating the potential of connected vehicles and infrastructure technology.
-The initial connected environment and deployment project evolved into the Ann Arbor Connected Vehicle Test Environment (AACVTE) and today is known as the Ann Arbor Connected Environment (AACE).
+In 2012, the streets of Ann Arbor became the world’s largest test bed for evaluating the potential of connected vehicles and infrastructure technology with the implementation of the Connected Vehicle Safety Pilot Model Deployment.
+This initial project evolved into the Ann Arbor Connected Vehicle Test Environment (AACVTE) and today is known as the Ann Arbor Connected Environment 2.0 (AACE) receiving an additional $9.8M U.S. DOT federal grant in 2023 to deploy cellular vehicle-to-everything (C-V2X) technology, allowing participating vehicles to exchange safety-enhancing data with the world around them.

 Mcity’s work within the local civic environment is paving the way for regional and national deployments that are critical to demonstrating the safety and commercial viability of connected and automated vehicles.